pmlmodelling/nctoolkit/docs/source/variables.rst

 be appreciated.**

 Variable creation in nctoolkit can be done using the ``assign`` method, which works in a similar way to the method available in Pandas.
-This is a new method.
-At present it will not work in interactive sessions, but will work when running python scripts from the terminal and from Jupyter notebook.

 The ``assign`` method works using lambda functions.
 Let’s say we have a dataset with a variable 'var' and we simply want to add 10 to it and call